daysthegreat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Ex 1: id -un Script that prints the effective username of the current user

-Ex 2: id -G Script that prints all the groups the current user is part of
+Ex 2: id -Gn Script that prints all the groups the current user is part of

 Ex 3: chown betty hello Script that changes owner of file hello to betty